Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

 \subsubsection{Separatedness}

+It is well known that if $X$ is an integral scheme and $x,y\in X$ are two distinct points such that $\calO_{X,x}=\calO_{X,y}\subset k(X)$ then $X$ is not separated.
+For Pr\"ufer domains the converse is also true.

-\begin{prop} Assume that $f{\colon}X\to S$ is a morphism of schemes whose source is integral and Pr\"ufer.
+\begin{prop} Assume that $f\:X\to S$ is a morphism of schemes whose source is integral and Pr\"ufer.
 Then $f$ is not separated if and only if there exist points $x,y\in X$ such that $f(x)=f(y)$ and $\calO_{X,x}$ and $\calO_{X,y}$ coincide as subrings of $k(X)$.
-In particular, $X$ itself is not separated if and only if $\calO_{X,x}$ coincides with $\calO_{X,y}$ for two distinct points of $X$. \end{prop} \begin{proof} Actually, this is a version of the valuative criterion of separatedness for $f$ and $X$.
-The assertion is local on $S$, hence we can assume that $S$ is affine.
-Then this reduces to the second assertion (about separatedness of $X$), so we should only establish that.
-It is easy to see that in the usual valuative criterion for an integral scheme $Y$, it suffices to test only the valuations of $k(Y)$ (this is the claim of \cite[Ex.
-II.4.5(c)]{Har}; also, this follows from the results of \cite[\S3.2]{temrz}).
-Thus, $X$ is separated if and only if for any valuation ring $\calO$ of $k(X)$ there exists at most one morphism $f{\colon}\Spec(\calO)\to X$ compatible with the generic point.
-To give $f$ is the same as to choose a point $x\in X$ such that $\calO$ dominates the local ring $\calO_{X,x}$ in $k(X)$ (i.e. the embedding homomorphism $f^*{\colon}\calO_{X,x}\to \calO$ is local).
-Since $X$ is Pr\"ufer, $\calO_{X,x}$ is a valuation ring, and hence any domination homomorphism $f^*$ as above is an isomorphism.
+In particular, $X$ itself is not separated if and only if $\calO_{X,x}$ coincides with $\calO_{X,y}$ for two distinct points of $X$. \end{prop} \begin{proof} Since the assertion is local on $S$, we may assume that $S$ is affine.
+Hence it is sufficient to consider the absolute case.
+It is easy to see that in the usual valuative criterion for an integral scheme $Y$, it suffices to test only the valuations of $k(Y)$ (this follows from \cite[\S3.2]{temrz}; see also \cite[Exercise II.4.5(c)]{Hartshorne}).
+Thus, $X$ is separated if and only if for any valuation ring $\calO$ of $k(X)$ there exists at most one morphism $h\:\Spec(\calO)\to X$ compatible with the generic point.
+Choosing $h$ is equivalent to choosing a point $x\in X$ such that $\calO$ dominates the local ring $\calO_{X,x}$ in $k(X)$, i.e., the embedding homomorphism $h^*\:\calO_{X,x}\to \calO$ is local.
+Since $X$ is Pr\"ufer, $\calO_{X,x}$ is a valuation ring, and hence any domination homomorphism $h^*$ as above is an isomorphism.
 In particular, $\Spec(\calO)$ admits two different morphisms to $X$ if and only if $\calO=\calO_{X,x}=\calO_{X,y}$ for two different points $x,y\in X$. \end{proof}